idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 Why do we assess managers ability to code - no clue, but a few enlightened companies do not.

+## Product Development and Product Management

+My notes on [Product](/product), often the domain of the prodcut manager, but EMs wear many hats

+{%include summarize-page.html src="/product" %}

 ## Business Acumen and Strategy

-My note on [Strategy](/strategy), including the strategic positions of various companies:
+My notes on [Strategy](/strategy), including the strategic positions of various companies:

 {%include summarize-page.html src="/strategy" %}